swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ## State of the MLOps process

-- ❌ Codebase requires manual download and setup;
+- ❌ Codebase requires manual download and setup
-- ❌ Dataset requires manual download and placement;
+- ❌ Dataset requires manual download and placement
-- ❌ Model steps rely on verbal communication and may be undocumented;
+- ❌ Model steps rely on verbal communication and may be undocumented
-- ❌ Changes to model are not easily visualized;
+- ❌ Changes to model are not easily visualized
-- ❌ Experiment may not be reproducible on other machines;
+- ❌ Experiment may not be reproducible on other machines
-- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state.
-There is no easy way to use the model outside of the experiment context.
+- ❌ Model may have required artifacts that are forgotten or omitted in saved/loadedstate and there is no easy way to use the model outside of the experiment context

 You will address these issues in the next chapters for improved efficiency and collaboration.
 Continue the guide to learn how.